-This document describes when and how the integration syncs one-time or recurring Engage donation data to Salesforce opportunity objects, and how Ticketed Event or Peer-to-Peer registrations, donations, tickets, and purchasers link to the Salesforce opportunities and contacts.
+- Describes how Ticketed Event or Peer-to-Peer registrations, donations, tickets, and purchasers link to the Salesforce Opportunities and Contacts.

 Successfully submitted online Engage donations create Salesforce opportunities through the integration, based on the configured default Stage.
 Whenever the integration syncs, it will also link the opportunities to the matching contact record.
 If no contact record exists or still needs to be created (for example, if the contact is in the Salsa Engage New Supporter Queue) then the opportunity does not get created without an existing contact record to which it would be connected.
 This will prevent opportunities from being created without a contact.